3D Brain and Heart Volume Generative Models: A Survey

 A large number of annotated training images, obtained with the aid of crowd-sourcing annotation platforms like Amazon Mechanical Turk~\cite{ref:AMT}, were required for deep learning to be successful in natural image processing.
 However, the complexity of collection procedures, the lack of experts, privacy concerns, and the mandatory requirement of consent from patients make the annotation process a major bottleneck in medical imaging.
 In order to mitigate this issue, deep generative models (e.g., generative adversarial networks (GANs)~\cite{ref:gans} and variational autoencoder (VAE)~\cite{ref:VAE}) have been introduced to medical imaging.
 In these generative models, the original data distribution is mimicked so that realistic images are generated~\cite{ref:3d_stylegan,ref:slice_vae,ref:HA_GAN} or cross-modality synthesis can be achieved~\cite{ref:Lin_crossmodality,ref:Liao_crossmodality,ref:dEa-SA-GAN}.

 There have been numerous survey papers published on deep generative models for medical imaging due to the rapid progress of the field~\cite{ref:gans_survey1,ref:gans_survey2,ref:gans_survey3,ref:gans_survey_aug,ref:gans_survey_seg1,ref:gans_survey_seg2,ref:survey_reg,ref:survey_MRI}.
 These surveys cover different medical applications and provide an overall review of GANs on general medical image analysis~\cite{ref:gans_survey1,ref:gans_survey2,ref:gans_survey3}.
 Some focus on a specific application only, such as augmentation~\cite{ref:gans_survey_aug}, segmentation~\cite{ref:gans_survey_seg1,ref:gans_survey_seg2} and registration~\cite{ref:survey_reg}.
 Others concentrate on a specific image modality, such as MRI~\cite{ref:survey_MRI}.
-Even though many surveys exist, we find that there is a lack of comprehensive surveys on three-dimensional (3D) medical volume, which is the original data format of many medical modalities, such as MRI, CT, and PET, for example.
+Even though many surveys exist, we find that there is a lack of comprehensive surveys on three-dimensional (3D) medical volume, which is the original data format of many medical modalities, such as MRI, CT, and PET.
 Moreover, existing surveys mainly focus on GANs, neglecting other effective generative models such as Autoencoders (AEs)~\cite{ref:AE1} and Autoregressive models~\cite{ref:pixelRNN}.
 In Section 2.1, we provide a comprehensive comparison to existing survey papers in the field of medical image generation (as shown in Table~\ref{tab:related_survey}) and detail what sets our survey apart.